The majority of back pain symptoms stem from inflammation due to an acute injury or overuse of the muscles, joints, or tendons.

 Why choose North Texas Orthopedics & Spine Center?

 Our back surgeon and back doctors at North Texas Orthopedics & Spine Center have completed additional training specifically in the back, neck, and spine.
-With this advanced training, Dr. Michael Briseño, Dr. Christopher Tucker, and Dr. Raul Llanos have the experience and expertise to assess, diagnose, and treat your back injury or condition individually to your needs.
+With this advanced training, Dr. Michael Briseño, Dr. Christopher Tucker, Dr. Raul Llanos, and Dr. Melissa Murphy have the experience and expertise to assess, diagnose, and treat your back injury or condition individually to your needs.

 To consult with our back surgeon or back doctors, please request an appointment online or call (817) 481-2121.